Strawberry Cheesecake Salad

 4.77 from 13 votes

-Strawberry Cheesecake Salad is a sweet and creamy dessert with fresh hidden strawberries throughout!
-This is the biggest hit at any potluck!
+Strawberry Cheesecake Salad is a sweet and creamy dessert with fresh strawberries hidden throughout.
+This is the biggest hit at any potluck and SO easy to make!

 Servings: 8 People